PaddlePaddle/PaddleSpeech/README.md

     ```

     Notice that this is only a toy example with a tiny sampled subset of LibriSpeech.
 If you would like to try with the complete dataset (would take several days for training), please go to `examples/librispeech` instead.
+- Source env

+    ```bash
+    source path.sh
+    ```
+    Set `MAIN_ROOT` as project dir.
+- Main entrypoint

+    ```bash
+    bash run.sh
+    ```
 - Prepare the data

     ```bash
-    sh run_data.sh
+    sh local/run_data.sh
     ```

     `run_data.sh` will download dataset, generate manifests, collect normalizer's statistics and build vocabulary.
-Once the data preparation is done, you will find the data (only part of LibriSpeech) downloaded in `./dataset/librispeech` and the corresponding manifest files generated in `./data/tiny` as well as a mean stddev file and a vocabulary file.
+Once the data preparation is done, you will find the data (only part of LibriSpeech) downloaded in `${MAIN_ROOT}/dataset/librispeech` and the corresponding manifest files generated in `${PWD}/data` as well as a mean stddev file and a vocabulary file.
 It has to be run for the very first time you run this dataset and is reusable for all further experiments.
 - Train your own ASR model

     ```bash
-    sh run_train.sh
+    sh local/run_train.sh
     ```

-    `run_train.sh` will start a training job, with training logs printed to stdout and model checkpoint of every pass/epoch saved to `./checkpoints/tiny`.
+    `run_train.sh` will start a training job, with training logs printed to stdout and model checkpoint of every pass/epoch saved to `${PWD}/checkpoints`.
 These checkpoints could be used for training resuming, inference, evaluation and deployment.
 - Case inference with an existing model

     ```bash
-    sh run_infer.sh
+    sh local/run_infer.sh
     ```

     `run_infer.sh` will show us some speech-to-text decoding results for several (default: 10) samples with the trained model.
 The performance might not be good now as the current model is only trained with a toy subset of LibriSpeech.
 To see the results with a better model, you can download a well-trained (trained for several days, with the complete LibriSpeech) model and do the inference:

     ```bash
-    sh run_infer_golden.sh
+    sh local/run_infer_golden.sh
     ```
 - Evaluate an existing model

     ```bash
-    sh run_test.sh
+    sh local/run_test.sh
     ```

     `run_test.sh` will evaluate the model with Word Error Rate (or Character Error Rate) measurement.
 Similarly, you can also download a well-trained model and test its performance:

     ```bash
-    sh run_test_golden.sh
+    sh local/run_test_golden.sh
     ```

 More detailed information are provided in the following sections.
 Wish you a happy journey with the *DeepSpeech2 on PaddlePaddle* ASR engine!